eibanez/waukee-covid19/docs/index.md

 # WCSD COVID-19 Tracker

-This website monitors the COVID-19 stats published by the Waukee School District in their [official dashboard](https://waukeeschools.org/rtl/covid-19-information-for-families/).
+This website monitors the COVID-19 stats published by the Waukee School District in their [official dashboard](https://waukeeschools.org/rtl/covid-19-information-for-families/) for the 2020-2021 school year.

+Plots and data are being updated

 ## Students and staff testing positive

-Student and staff currently testing positive (total students 9,217 in-person, total staff 1,800).
-Beginning September 18, the District stopped reporting the exact number of cases if they are between 1 and 5.
-The graph below shows a value of 2.5 cases in those days.

-<div id="data-positives"></div>

-## Staff/students isolating and being monitored

-Staff and/or students currently isolating/quarantining by Dallas County Public Health.
-Beginning October 5, the District started reporting the amount of students being monitored, but still in school.

-<div id="data-out"></div>

-## Buildings with known positive cases

-Current buildings or programs with known positive cases.
+The information below is current numbers as of the timestamp below of anyone who is currently in isolation (positive case).
+The dashboard is updated weekly on Friday, as new cases are confirmed with Dallas County Public Health.

+The dashboard is to provide current positive cases per building (either `0`, `1 to 5` or the actual number if `6` and above).
+Numbers between 1 and 5 are shown with a value of 2.5.

-<div id="buildings"></div>
+<div id="data-building20"></div>